Wednesday, December 3, 2025

 The file select screen in this game - in addition to having a really creepy background that looks like footage from a microscope slide of a deadly virus - has AWESOME MUSIC.
-The Metroid Prime Trilogy remake of this game may sport a new widescreen presentation, but for some reason they omitted the file select as we know it... which means this music is missing.
-This is the only negative thing about the Wii version.
-BUT IT'S IMPORTANT, OKAY?
+The Metroid Prime Trilogy remake of this game made a terrible error: for some reason they omitted the game-specific file select entirely... which means this music is missing.
+I can't recommend MPT as a result, at least not for the first game.
+They didn't make the same mistake for Metroid Prime Remastered at least.
+MPT has other issues as well.
+Remastered is the way to go for the first one.

 This game, like Super Metroid, starts you off on a doomed space station.
 Since this series completely skipped the N64, this was the first 3D Metroid.
 I remember playing this for the first time in 2002 and being completely blown away that one of my favorite game-verses was being fully realized this way.

 One of the biggest new additions to this game is the Scan Visor.
-With this you can scan literally almost everything in the game, be it creatures or computer screens or even plant life.
-You can get all kinds of fun facts from this, like how part of the wall is weak to weapon fire or how Ridley is actually a lesbian.
-That's right.
+With this you can scan almost everything in the game, be it creatures or computer screens or even plant life.

 The first boss is the Parasite Queen.
 It's freaky-looking, but it isn't a difficult fight.
 If anything, this is the training stage.
-The best thing about it?
-Alia isn't busting through the screen explaining everything to you, like the last game I played.
-Nope, you're figuring things out as you go along, and this first area pretty much teaches you everything you need to know.
+This first area pretty much teaches you everything you need to know, and there's no Navi following you around explaining everything.

 Samus chases Ridley to the nearby planet of Tallon IV.
 This planet is a sister planet to the notorious Zebes; this one is far more hospitable, though.
-At least, it was, once upon a time.
-Before the Republicans.
+Zebesian Space Pirates have set up shop here.

 Samus lands on Tallon IV, and the real adventure begins.
 And what an adventure this is.
-If you have a Gamecube and haven't played this game, go... wait a minute, why would you have a Gamecube and not have this game?
-Aside from Wind Waker, this game and its sequel are pretty much the only reasons to own a Gamecube.
-In any case, if you have a Gamecube or Wii and don't have this game, go get it and play through it.
+If you haven't played this game, go get it and play through it.
+Do it nao!
 I'll wait.
 Back now?
 Good times, yeah?

 Very shortly after the outset, the game introduces you to the dusty Chozo Ruins.
 This is effectively the Brinstar of the game, all overgrown with vegetation.
 Far more of the early-game takes place here than Tallon Overworld, which is unfortunate.
 It isn't as interesting or awe-inspiring.
 It's still better than Agon Wastes (which is like the first third of Prime 2), at least.